Jim-Kroovy/B.L.E.N.D/README.md

 I reserve my right to rename and re-organise and re-license everything as i see fit and i will not be doing backwards compatibility for previous versions of Blender.

-Will fill in the contribution rules when i find the time.
+Will fill in the contribution rules and installation when i find the time.

 ## Support Development
 (Please consider supporting financially!
 More help = more time i can put into updates, new features and support.)